 We hope this post has given you some new legal work experience ideas.

 Here at Graduate Coach, we have helped aspiring lawyers to enter the legal profession.
+We can help you with creating your law CV, sending successful applications for vacation schemes and training centres and preparing for assessment centres.
 Visit our one-to-one career coaching service.

 Social media can be great for so many things – a place to vent, share photos with your friends and keep up to date with the latest news.
 What’s not to like?